LisaHJung/OTel-for-Beginners-JS/README.md

 # In a different terminal, within the project directory
 docker compose up --build
 ```
-**Refresh the Roll the Dice app page multiple times to send traces to the OTel Collector**
+**Refresh the Roll the Dice app page multiple times to send traces to the OpenTelemetry Collector**

 Take a look at the terminal that is running Docker.